Cluster size determines internal structure of transcription factories in human cells

-\textbf{Local mutations.} These simulations are inspired by editing experiments performed using CRISPR/Cas9~\cite{Morgan2017}.
-We choose the most active region in the random string -- one containing a succession of yellow TUs -- and ``mutate'' $1-4$ of these TUs by recolouring them red (\autoref{fig2}A).
-Typical snapshots show red mutants are often ejected from yellow clusters (\autoref{fig2}Bi), or cluster together to leave their wild-type neighbours in isolation (\autoref{fig2}Bii).
-These changes are reflected in activity profiles (\autoref{fig2}C; arrows indicate mutations).
-As the number of mutations in the cluster increase, activities of yellow beads in that cluster decrease (\autoref{fig2}D), and new red clusters often emerge (\autoref{fig2}B,ii; \autoref{fig2}Ciii).
+\textbf{Local mutations.} To explore the impact of introducing different colors, we characterize the effects of local mutations.
+We choose the most active region in the random string -- one containing a succession of yellow TUs -- and ``mutate'' $1-4$ of these TUs by recolouring them red (Fig. \ref{fig2}A).
+These simulations are inspired by editing experiments performed using CRISPR/Cas9~\cite{Morgan2017}.
+Typical snapshots show red mutants are often ejected from yellow clusters (Fig. \ref{fig2}Bi), or cluster together to leave their wild-type neighbours in isolation (Fig. \ref{fig2}Bii).
+These changes are reflected in activity profiles (Fig. \ref{fig2}C; arrows indicate mutations).
+As the number of mutations in the cluster increase, activities of yellow beads in that cluster decrease (Fig. \ref{fig2}D), and new red clusters often emerge (Fig. \ref{fig2}B,ii; Fig. \ref{fig2}Ciii).

-To confirm that $4$ mutations in a yellow cluster often lead to the development of a red cluster, we monitor cluster dynamics over time. \autoref{fig2}Ei illustrates a typical kymograph illustrating changes in activity of all TUs in the wild-type; yellow, red, and green pixels mark activity of respective TUs, and black ones inactivity.
+To confirm that $4$ mutations in a yellow cluster often lead to the development of a red cluster, we monitor cluster dynamics over time.
+Fig. \ref{fig2}Ei illustrates a typical kymograph illustrating changes in activity of all TUs in the wild-type, corresponding to the same original string presented in Fig. 1; yellow, red, and green pixels mark activity of respective TUs, and black ones inactivity.
 In this particular simulation, a yellow cluster in the region that will be mutated (marked by the blue rectangle) is present during the first quarter of the time window; it then disappears to reappear half-way through the window and then persists until the end.